All Eyes on Pennsylvania as Crucial Swing State Keeps Counting Votes

 Source: AP

-Philadelphia officials gave an update on the city’s mail-in vote totals Wednesday morning, but while counting was continuing, the configuration of the city’s election system meant that officials had to tabulate in-person votes first, which was causing a delay in reporting mail-in votes, said Michelle Deeley, chairwoman of the Office of the Philadelphia City Commissioners.

-“We are counting.
-We have been counting.
-We are going to continue to count until it’s done,” she said Tuesday.
+In heavily Democratic counties like Philadelphia and some surrounding suburbs, hundreds of thousands of ballots had yet to be counted by 12 p.m.
+Wednesday.

-The last count the city put out, based in figures from 5:11 a.m. on Wednesday, showed about 142,000 mail-in ballots had been processed out of an estimated 350,000.
+The last count Philadelphia put out, based in figures showed 186,000 mail-in ballots had been processed out of an estimated 350,000.
+In Montgomery County, where about 85% of votes had been tallied by noon Wednesday, officials planned to hold a press conference at 3 p.m.

-The City confirmed it received some ballots after polls closed at 8 p.m., but wouldn't say how many.

 Polls opened at 7 a.m.
 Tuesday in the state, and there were plenty of voters already waiting.
 Some polling locations were slow to get going as voters got upset, but at many polling places NBC10 visited, it was quieter around midday.